Za’atar is a West Asian spice mixture and there are regional variations. I have a Za’atar made of sesame, sumach oregano and thyme.

 - First, gather all your ingredients and prepare them in the right amounts.
 That makes it so much easier and more fun and you're less likely to forget anything.

 - Wash and open pumpkin.
-Cut five thin slices off each of the sides for decoration.
+Cut seven thin slices off each of the sides for decoration.

 - Combine flour and dry yeast in a bowl, then add chopped or mashed pumpkin, water, sugar, salt and olive oil.
-Knead for 10 minutes into a slightly sticky dough.
+I usually don't add all the water right away, only if needed.
+Knead for 10 minutes into a nice elastic dough, not crumbling and not too sticky.

 - Pour some olive oil into a big bowl and on your hands to avoid the dough from sticking too much and place the dough in the bowl.
 Cover with a damp tea towel and let it rise for at least one hour in a warm place, for example the warm oven.
 Around 30°C/ 85°F is a good temperature.